About Development Applications

 A development application is therefore necessary to change the use of land, subdivide land, carry out building, landscaping and other work, unless what is proposed is exempt from the need for consent under the State Environmental Planning Policy (Exempt and Complying Development Codes) 2008 or Council’s Development Control Plan.

-Where land is the subject of a strata scheme under the Strata Schemes (Freehold Development) Act 1973 or the Stata Schemes (Leasehold Development) Act 1986, the owner is the owners' corporation for that scheme constituted under the Strata Schemes Management Act 1996.
+Where land is the subject of a strata scheme under the Strata Schemes Development Act 2015, the owner is the owners' corporation for that scheme constituted under the Strata Schemes Management Act 2015.
 In these cases, the consent of the owners' corporation is required if works are proposed on, or involve, common property.

 What makes a good development?